Who is eligible?

 The following is a general outline of Medicaid Program eligibility requirements.

-You must be a state resident to qualify for Medicaid through North Dakota.
+You must be a state resident to qualify for Medicaid in North Dakota.

 Spousal Impoverishment Prevention Coverage

-Depending on the amount of net income, individuals may be eligible for full Medicaid benefits or may be responsible for a portion of their medical bills which is called their recipient liability.
-Children who are not eligible for full Medicaid benefits may be eligible for Healthy Steps or the Caring for Children Program.
+Depending on the amount of net income, individuals may be eligible for full Medicaid benefits or may be responsible for a portion of their medical bills which is called Client Share (Recipient Liability).
+Children who are not eligible for full Medicaid benefits may qualify for Healthy Steps.

 The following expenses are allowed for those aged and disabled individuals subject to non-MAGI rules: